gizmo385/gizmo385.github.io/_posts/2015-08-11-adts-in-clojure.md

 The above example is precisely why ADTs are incredibly handy - they read like plain English.
 It becomes incredibly simple to understand the full range of possibilities for a type.
 It also makes it incredibly intuitive to define operations based upon the different values your type might take.
-As an example, I am going to use the definition of a function to calculate the depth of a tree as described on Wikipedia:
+As an example, let's examine how you might define a function to calculate the depth of the tree we defined above.

 ```haskell
 depth :: Tree -> Int